 Keeping Your Health In Check During The Winter

 Health and wellness are important all year long.
-Winter brings cold, dry weather and there are many different health problems that arise during winter months.
-Here are some common health concerns, along with tips to help you over the colder months.
+Winter brings cold, dry weather and brings forth various health concerns.
+Here are some common issues and practical tips to help you navigate the colder months.

 Arthritis

-About 1 in 4 US adults suffer from arthritis.
-According to the Arthritis Foundation, cold temperatures and changes in weather pressure can affect arthritis and joint pain.
+Approximately 1 in 4 US adults suffer from arthritis, and according to the Arthritis Foundation, cold temperatures and changes in weather pressure can affect arthritis and joint pain.

-Here are some ways to find some relief from arthritis pain this winter:
+To find some relief from arthritis pain this winter, consider these strategies:

 - Wear warm comfortable clothing.

-- Stretch and keep active to increase strength and flexibility.
+- Engage in regular stretching and keep active to increase strength and flexibility.

 Asthma